By Jonathan Griffin. Editor, SEO Consultant, & Developer.

-If you have tried to sign in to cPanel previously but got the password wrong, a firewall can be flagged at the server level.
-This will mean that your connection to the server has been denied, and the page will not load.
+If you have tried to sign in to cPanel previously but got the password wrong, a firewall can get flagged at the server level.
+Your connection to the server can then get denied.

-If you search in Google for “What is my IP” you will be shown your IP address.
+If you search in Google for “What is my IP,” you will see your IP address.
 You should include this in the support ticket.
 In some circumstances, such as company networks, your Network may be blocking port 2083 with the firewall.

-If you see the Login page, but your Username and Password does not work there are a number of things to check:
+If you see the Login page, but your Username and Password does not work, there are several things to check:

 This is a common problem when you have Cloudflare setup, and you try to login to cPanel via the domain URL (

-yourdomain.com:2083), and is caused by you trying to sign in via HTTPs which CloudFlare may not be configured to support.
+It is caused by you trying to sign in via HTTPS, which may not be configured at CloudFlare.
 As a result, your stylesheets do not load, causing issues with how it looks.

-You may see a warning message when you try to access your cPanel login and will vary slightly depending on which browser you are using.
+You may see a warning message when you try to access your cPanel login, and it will vary slightly depending on which browser you are using.

 This is pretty common for all but the server name login method, so don’t worry.
 It occurs because the SSL certificate does not match the domain of your server’s SSL.

-For the server name cPanel login, there may not be a warning as the SSL may match the domain of your server.
-However, some hosting providers do not purchase a third-party certificate, but instead, self-sign it.
+There may not be a warning for the server name cPanel login as the SSL may match your server’s domain.
+However, some hosting providers do not purchase a third-party certificate but instead self-sign it.
 Because you know the identity of your host, and you can verify that the connection is encrypted by click on the padlock in the Address Bar, it doesn’t matter.
 It is worth using this option if it works.

 They apply to shared hosting, reseller hosting, VPS hosting, cloud hosting, and dedicated hosting with the cPanel control panel.

-If you have reseller, VPS, Cloud or Dedicated hosting, then you may have the WHM administrative area (some Managed Reseller or Managed VPS or Cloud may restrict access to WHM).
+If you have reseller, VPS, Cloud, or Dedicated hosting, you may have the WHM administrative area (some Managed Reseller or Managed VPS or Cloud plans may restrict access to WHM).

 You can also sign in to individual cPanel accounts by going to “Account Information” -> “List Accounts” and clicking on the cPanel icon next to the account.